elastic/beats/metricbeat/module/kubernetes/_meta/remote-debugger/README.md

 # README

-This readme explain how to remote debug metricbeat running on docker/kubernetes from your laptop with VisualStudioCode
+This readme explain how to remote debug metricbeat running on docker/kubernetes from your laptop with VisualStudioCode.
+Other IDE can be used, here we only provide instructions for VisulStudioCode.

 A common requirement for both remote debugging in docker or kubernetes is to have a file `.vscode/launch.json` on your local machine.

+Important Notice: Replace `<absolute path>` in the following config with the absolute path of the root folder.

 ```json
 {